Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 - Do we understand how the commercial model scales under enterprise adoption?

-- Have we validated data residency and data processing location against our obligations?
+- Have we validated data residency and processing location requirements against applicable obligations and internal policies?

 - Are customer data usage and deletion rights contractually defined?